McCallum’s FG at end gives Huskers 13-10 win over Wildcats

+“I’m 44 years old, and I could have jumped as high as he kicked that, but it got through,” Nebraska coach Scott Frost said.
+“I think we were due a break somewhere.
+I’m happy for him.
+He made 2 out of 3, and that was enough.”

+The Cornhuskers (4-2, 2-1 Big Ten) prevailed in a slog after Lamar Jackson intercepted Aidan Smith’s pass to set up the final drive.

-Noah Vedral, who played the fourth quarter in place of an injured Adrian Martinez, connected with Wan’Dale Robinson along the sideline for 32 yards to the 16 and then ran twice to get to the 12 with 3 seconds left.
+Noah Vedral, who took over at quarterback after Adrian Martinez was hurt on the final play of the third quarter, connected with Wan’Dale Robinson along the sideline for 32 yards and then ran twice to get to the 7 with 3 seconds left.

-Northwestern (1-4, 0-3) called three timeouts before McCallum, who transferred from Air Force intending to play safety, put the ball through from the left hash mark.
+Northwestern (1-4, 0-3) called three timeouts before McCallum, who had hit from 35 yards and missed from 29, converted from the left hash mark.

+“Praise God.
+I didn’t think that thing was going in when it left my foot,” the sophomore said.
+“I was thinking, ‘Oh, crud.’
+Give it to the man upstairs.

+“I missed that second one and I kept the faith and thought this was going to come down to me.
+I knew I was going to get another opportunity.”

 After the kick, McCallum sprinted toward the other end of the field.
-Teammates mobbed him and carried him off the field.
+Teammates mobbed him and put him up on their shoulders.

-Nebraska’s kicking game has been plagued all season, since Barret Pickering went out with an undisclosed injury before the opener.
-McCallum took over the kicking duties from punter Isaac Armstrong.
-McCallum made a 35-yard field goal to give Nebraska a 10-0 lead in the first half but his try from 29 yards in the fourth quarter hit the right upright and bounced away.

 The Huskers are 5-4 against Northwestern since joining the Big Ten in 2011, and a total of 24 points separates the teams over the nine games.